benknoble/benknoble.github.io/_posts/2024-04-30-extracting-ourselves-from-github-equals-git.md

 [^3]: It's not strictly necessary for the histories to be related at the
     commit-graph level: `git merge` accepts `--allow-unrelated-histories` for a reason.
 Read related in a social, "this is relevant to me" sense.

+[^4]: Well, he doesn't capitalize "Fork" when referring to GitHub, but I will to
+    make it visually distinct.

 [fork_history]: https://en.wikipedia.org/wiki/Fork_(software_development)